-Gundersen Boscobel Area Hospital and Clinics offers Cardiac Rehabilitation services locally to help you if you have heart disease, other heart conditions or diabetes.
+Gundersen Boscobel Area Hospital and Clinics offers Cardiac Rehabilitation services to help if you have heart disease, other heart conditions or diabetes.
 You'll strengthen your heart and learn healthy heart habits under the supervision of a medical team.

 Cardiac Rehabilitation programs help you live a healthy, active life after a cardiac event.
 Cardiac Rehabilitation is a carefully planned program to help people with heart disease or people with a high risk of heart disease enjoy better health through health education, counseling and exercise training.

-Examples of our Occupational Therapy services include:
+Occupational Therapy services include:

 - Customized treatment programs to improve your ability to perform daily activities